HackYourFuture/interviewpreparation/introductionmeeting.md

 # The introduction meeting

 During the introduction meeting, the company wants to get to know you and your motivations, see how you communicate technical and non-technical matters, and see for themselves if you really fit into their company’s culture.

-This interview usually feels more like a conversation than an actual skills test as the interviewer will try to answer a few basic questions about you:
+This interview usually feels more like a conversation than an actual skills test as the interviewer will try to answer a few basic questions about you just like:

 - Are you a nice, likeable person?
 - Would you work well inside the existing team?